Graceful Explosion Machine

-Graceful Explosion Machine is a 2-D, side-scrolling shoot 'em up developed by Vertex Pop.
-It was first released in North America and Europe for the Nintendo Switch on April 6, 2017 and later for Microsoft Windows and the PlayStation 4 on August 8, 2017 in the North American and North European regions.
+Graceful Explosion Machine is a horizontally scrolling shooter developed by Vertex Pop.
+It was released in North America and Europe for the Nintendo Switch on April 6, 2017, then for Microsoft Windows and PlayStation 4 on August 8, 2017 in the North American and North European regions.
 The game has received positive reviews from critics.

 Reception

 According to Metacritic, the Switch version received a 77/100 from 19 critics indicating "generally favorable reviews".
 Mitch Vogel of Nintendo Life gave the game a 9/10, calling it "an arcade shooter with a lot of style and a surprising amount of substance".
 He praised the weapons in the game, noting how each individual weapon's strengths and weaknesses encourage the player to use their full arsenal.
 He also noted the game's replay value and found it "incredibly satisfying" to return to previous levels to get a high score.

 Writing for IGN, Jose Otero liked how each enemy had their own attack patterns which gave them "loads of personality" despite being composed of "basic shapes".
 He also praised how "stringing together a killer run" provides a "satisfying adreneline rush".
 He ultimately gave the game an 8.0/10.